This document describes how to deploy, configure, and manage the OpenCloud SIP Resource Adaptor.

 RFC3263:blacklist_timer

 The duration for which a server will be blocked after a failure is detected.
 This avoids the RA trying to use the server immediately after a failure, when it is most likely just going to fail again.
 After this time has passed the failed server may be tried again on subsequent client transactions.
 If a server specifies a Retry-After duration in a 503 response, that value will be used instead.
+If this property is zero or less, then no blocking of failed addresses will occur.

 duration in milliseconds